wojwozniak/wojwozniak/README.md

 ## Contact
 The easiest way to contact me is by e-mail (wozniak.wojciech@protonmail.com) or by a Twitter DM.
 I am open to any offers!

-### Currently working on
-I am working on my React skills and learning how to work with APIs.
-I am also learning D3.js and three.js.
-Projects utilizing all technologies from both tabs above will be published there soon!

-## Contact
-The easiest way to contact me is by e-mail (wozniak.wojciech@protonmail.com) or by a Twitter DM.
-I am open to any offers!